 If a frozen section for immediate diagnosis is scheduled, the laboratory should be informed at least 24 hours before the operation takes place.
 The laboratory must be informed of unscheduled frozen sections as soon as possible to ascertain the availability of a Consultant Histopathologist for tissue diagnosis.
-The specimen should be sent to the Department immediately after excision in a dry specimen container (i.e. without fixative).
-Please inform the department if there is likely to be a significant delay or cancellation.
-A telephone extension number indicated clearly on the request form will assist in giving a speedier service.
+The specimen should be sent to the

-Approved by Mr C Rogers 29/06/2018
+Approved by C Rogers 29/07/2020